alleetanner/code-teaching/site-build/content/_index.md

 {{< admonition type="tip" title="Data Visualisation with Streamlit" open=false >}}
 ## [Data Visualisation with Streamlit](https://alleetanner.github.io/data-vis-with-streamlit/)
 Communication is key for research, and today software tools to express aspects of data are growing in capability and accessibility.
-In this workshop we use the data visualisation and data-app library, Streamlit.
+In this workshop we use the Python data-app library, Streamlit.
 This is a framework for rapidly producing dashboards and user interfaces, using a streamlined Python API.
 In this workshop we will
 - look at an overview of the design and potentials of Streamlit
 - create a simple data-app by writing some Python code
 - deploy the app to the cloud so that is can be accessed by anyone.